Hybrid Intelligence

 Hybrid Intelligence (HI) is the combination of human and machine intelligence, expanding human intellect instead of replacing it.
 HI takes human expertise and intentionality into account when making meaningful decisions and perform appropriate actions, together with ethical, legal and societal values.
 The project’s goal is to design Hybrid Intelligent systems, an approach to Artificial Intelligence that puts humans at the centre, changing the course of the ongoing AI revolution.

-Current AI technology surpasses humans in many pattern recognition and machine learning tasks, but it falls short on general world knowledge, common sense, and the human capabilities of (i) Collaboration, (ii) Adaptivity, (iii) Responsibility and (iv) Explainability of norms and values (CARE).
-These challenges are being addressed in four corresponding research lines.
-An overview paper describing the vision of the project and the CARE dimensions was published in IEEE Computer (2020).
+Current AI technology surpasses humans in many pattern recognition and machine learning tasks, but it falls short on general world knowledge, common sense, and human capabilities such as collaboration, adaptivity, responsibility and explainability of norms and values.
+We describe these challenges in an overview paper that was published in IEEE Computer (2020, Best Paper Award).

 PhD supervision